Why Adopt From Mexico?

 MLJ Adoptions is a Hague Approved Adoption Service Provider with programs in multiple countries including Mexico.
 We are one of only 12 Adoption Service Providers authorized by the Mexican Central Authority to provide adoption services.
 Our Mexican Supervised Provider, who works towards completing the adoption process in Mexico, maintains dual licenses to practice law in both the US and Mexico.

 Our team is diverse group of professionals committed to supporting families before, during and after adoption.
 Families wishing to adopt from Mexico will primarily work with Lydia Tarr, our Eastern European Program Director and Stacy Jacobs, Associate Program Director for Eastern Europe.
 Not only are our families working with adoption advocates, but also adoptive parents.
 Lydia is a mother of seven children, four of whom were adopted from Eastern Europe.
 Stacy is also a mother of four, one of whom was adopted from Guatemala.
-Our staff also includes two full time licensed attorneys domestically and we work with Bulgarian attorneys through an NGO in Bulgaria.
-It is beneficial to families to have attorneys in both the US and Bulgaria reviewing and assisting with the legal processes of adoption.
+Our staff also includes two full time licensed attorneys domestically and we work with Mexican attorneys.
+It is beneficial to families to have attorneys in both the US and Mexico reviewing and assisting with the legal processes of adoption.

 As a pilot program, there are inherently additional risks associated with adopting from a newer country program.
 Please be aware that these risks can include things like a longer process than originally anticipated, changes in the requirements of the country you are adopting from, increased fees and changes in travel requirements (this information is meant to give Parent(s) examples, and not intended to be an exhaustive list of additional risks).